iechor/docs/content/desktop/extensions-sdk/guides/kubernetes.md

 };
 ```

-### Docker volume
+### iEchor volume

-Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.
+Volumes are the preferred mechanism for persisting data generated by and used by iEchor containers.
 You can make use of them to persist the `kubeconfig` file.
 By persisting the `kubeconfig` in a volume you won't need to read the `kubeconfig` file again when the extension pane closes.
-This makes it ideal for persisting data when navigating out of the extension to other parts of Docker Desktop.
+This makes it ideal for persisting data when navigating out of the extension to other parts of iEchor Desktop.

 ```typescript
 const kubeConfig = await ddClient.extension.host?.cli.exec("kubectl", [